 He broke the news to his friend, the painter Daniel Maclise, in a letter sent in an envelope with an enormous black seal.
-The raven had in fact been ill for some time, and in spite of (or because of) the attentions of a local veterinarian by the name of William Herring, who fed it quantities of castor oil, it went into a steady decline.
-Talkative to the end, its final croak was “Halloa old girl!”, which, as Dickens explained to Maclise, had been its favourite expression.
+The raven had in fact been ill for some time, and in spite of — or because of — the attentions of a local veterinarian by the name of William Herring, who fed it quantities of castor oil, it went into a steady decline.
+But it was talkative to the end, and its final croak was ‘Halloa old girl!’, which, as Dickens explained to Maclise, had been its favourite expression.

 There and elsewhere he wondered about the cause of death.
 The chief suspects were a local butcher who had once threatened to poison Grip in retaliation for an attack on his trousers, followed closely by a carpenter who bore a grudge for some tool — a clasp knife or a hammer — which he believed the raven had stolen.
 In the end the corpse was removed in a covered basket for a post mortem examination — actually to be stuffed — which cleared the names of the two workmen.
 Death had in fact been brought about either by the lead-based paint the raven had ingested in the garden stable where it lived, or, more prosaically, by ’flu.